Phase Noise in RF and Microwave Amplifiers: Analysis and design rules

 \subsection{The virtues of the error amplifier}

-A side effect of Eq.~\req{eq:b-1} is that the amplifier noise sidebands are proportional to the carrier.
+A side effect of Eq.~(\ref{eq:b-1}) is that the amplifier noise sidebands are proportional to the carrier.
 Since the amplifier $1/f$ noise sidebands are proportional to the carrier, an error amplifier that receives the null signal of a bridge is virtually free from close-in flicker.

+The feedforward amplifier (Fig.~\ref{fig:FeedforwardAmp}, and Ref.~\cite{pothecary:feedforward}) is based on the idea that a low distortion is achieved by introducing an error amplifier that processes only the error of the power amplifier, which is a small signal.
+For the same reasons, the feedforward amplifier also exhibits low flicker.
+A review oriented to low phase noise applications is given in \cite{McNeilage1998fcs}.

-This will be exploited in the NMS\footnote{We apologize for the forward reference to Sec.~\ref{sec:MeasMethod}.
-Yet, this Section goes necessarily under `Analysis and design rules.'} of Fig.~\ref{fig:NMS}(B), where the noise sidebands of the error amplifier (G) are referred to the DUT power.
-Therefore, the contribution of the error amplifier to the background $b_{-1}$ is divided by the carrier suppression ratio, that is, approximately by the ratio between the DUT power to the residual carrier at the input of the error amplifier (the exact value accounts for the loss of the hybrid junction).
+Our noise-measurement system of Fig.~\ref{fig:NMS}(B) exploits the fact that the amplifier cannot up-convert the near-dc $1/f$ noise if the carrier is suppressed at its input.
+More precisely, the contribution of the error amplifier to the background $b_{-1}$ is divided by the carrier rejection ratio, that is, approximately the DUT power divided by the residual carrier at the input of the error amplifier.
 This ratio can be of 60--100 dB\@.

-If the DUT of Fig.~\ref{fig:NMS}(B) is an amplifier shared by the NMS and by an external circuit, we can use the NMS to null the amplifier noise in closed loop.
-In practice, the $1/f$ noise is limited by the background of the NMS\@.
+If the device under test (DUT) of Fig.~\ref{fig:NMS}(B) is an amplifier shared by the noise-measurement system and by an external circuit, we can use the noise-measurement system to null the amplifier noise in closed loop.
+In practice, the $1/f$ noise is limited by the background of the noise-measurement system\@.
 This is used for the reduction of the oscillator $1/f$ frequency noise \cite{Dick1991patent,Ivanov2006mtt}, with detectors conceptually equivalent to that of Fig.~\ref{fig:NMS}(B).

-The idea of the error amplifier can be used in the feedforward amplifier to reduce the AM-PM noise \cite{McNeilage1998fcs}, and for similar reasons also the harmonic distortion \cite{pothecary:feedforward}.
-The latter is by the way the main raison d'être of the feedforward amplifier.